 Written in real time, it is a moving and emotional account of his experiences, immediate and untainted by the passing of time and failing memory; a first hand account and primary source of information about how it felt to be a teenager at the outbreak of war, and six years later a young man in his mid twenties, with both his youth and his country lost.
 He does not write about battles or military action but puts his thoughts and feelings onto paper so as to try and come to terms with what is happening to him and his compatriots.
 A lost generation whose lives were changed irreversibly by war.

-The book has 238 pages of text, and 24 colour pages of some of my father's paintings and drawings, photos and documents.
-Read more about this book and the author using the links shown at the top of the page.
-This book can be purchased by clicking the 'Online Shop' tab above.
+The book comprises 238 pages of text, and 24 colour plates of my father's paintings and drawings, photos and documents.

 You can read more about this book and the author using the links shown at the top of this page.